facebookresearch/gismo/README.md

-# InverseCooking 2.0
+# InverseCooking 2.0: Graph-based Ingredient Substitution Module (GISMo)

-Code for inversecooking2.0: merges image-to-set prediction with previous inversecooking and adds functionalities to move towards multi-modal generation.
+Code to reproduce the experiments of  [Learning to Substitute Ingredients in Recipes]().
+The code merges [image-to-set prediction](https://github.com/facebookresearch/image-to-set) with the previous [inversecooking](https://github.com/facebookresearch/inversecooking) codebase and adds functionalities to request ingredient substitutions.

 <br>